pyamsoft/pstate-frequency/README.md

 5. **auto (0)** If the computer's main powersource is online, then the
 *balanced* plan is set.
 If the main powersource is offline, then the
 *powersave* plan is set.

+The power plans live in /etc/pstate-frequency.d/ and can be edited to change
+how each performs.
+An example of the various available plan options can be
+found in `res/plans/README`

+Note that the power plans are simple shell script files which are sourced
+by pstate-frequency at run time, potentially as the root user.
+As such, please
+make sure that the plans do not contain any malicious code, or really, anything
+other than the accepted variables. pstate-frequency does not ship with plans
+that execute any code and you are responsible for what you configure your own
+plans to do.

 ### Understanding pstate-frequency